nischinthjahnavi/Python-Projects/README.md

 ## Version

-The Python version used is 3.8 and Jupiter Notebook is of verson 6.3.0.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+The Python version used is 3.8 and Jupiter Notebook is of verson 6.3.0

 ## Authors